Frequently asked questions

 12. What is required for a double degree?

-If you are aiming for a double degree (a degree from a partner university in addition to your TUM degree) you are required to complete courses worth at least 30 ECTS at the anticipated partner.
-In addition, some partner universities require to supervise or co-supervise your master thesis to be able to issue you a degree.
+If you are aiming for a double degree (a degree from a partner university in addition to your TUM degree) you are required to complete modules worth at least 30 ECTS at the anticipated partner university.
+In addition, some partner universities require to supervise or co-supervise your master's thesis.

 13. Are all of the programs' courses/modules offered in English?

-Yes, all courses in the program are offered in English, both at the TUM and also at the partner institutions.
+All modules in the master's program are offered in English, both at TUM and the partner universities.

-Most courses at TUM can be enrolled in using TUM online.
-Not all courses require (or enable) enrollment though.
-Please double-check with the responsible lecturer.
+By using TUM online you can register for most of the courses offered at TUM.
+Not all courses require (or enable) a registration though.
+Please double-check the procedure with the responsible lecturer.

 15. I am getting ready to prepare my master thesis what should I know?